yys1694/Heart/README.md

 Heart
 =====

-Window Basic Game, Heart! \n
+Window Basic Game, Heart! <br>
+Command-Line Interface implemented with C++ <br>
+Play with different level of computers or play with other players <br>